-A molecule that attaches to a cellular receptor without activating it.
-Antagonists can decrease the effect of an agonist by displacing it or blocking its attachment to the same receptors.
+A molecule that attaches to a cellular receptor and can block the effect of an agonist.Back to top

 The first phase of medication-assisted treatment when medication (eg, buprenorphine) is given to ease a person's withdrawal symptoms.
-Induction usually lasts 2 to 3 days.
+Induction usually lasts about a week.

-The phase of treatment when the person is taking a stable dose and working with a doctor or counselor to address other issues affecting his or her dependence and ability to rebuild his or her life.
+The phase of treatment when the person is taking a stable dose and working with a healthcare provider or counselor to focus on other issues affecting his or her recovery.

 A chronic medical condition affecting the brain that involves a physical, psychological, and behavioral need for an opioid drug.

-A drug that comes directly from opium or a naturally occurring substance, such as a hormone, that has sedative or narcotic effects similar to those of opium.
+A drug that contains opium or comes directly from it and has sedative or narotic effects similar to those of opium.
 Morphine and codeine are opiates.

 The body's response when drug use is reduced or stopped, resulting in withdrawal signs and symptoms.

-Distorted thinking about one’s behavior that differs from actual motives.
+Distorted thinking about one’s irrational behavior that makes it seem reasonable.

 A setback after a time of improvement.

-Something that detracts from the character or reputation of a person or group; a symbol of disgrace.
+Something that detracts from the character or reputation of a person or group; a symbol of disgraceBack to top

 To gradually decrease.